 Anti-Solar Bills: NONE

-The Energy Storage bill will yield real-world, multi-million dollar pilot projects, and it will establish a long-term pathway for more utility-scale storage deployment throughout Minnesota.
+The Energy Storage bill will yield real-world, multi-million dollar pilot projects, and will establish a long-term pathway for more utility-scale storage deployment throughout Minnesota.
 This year we finished our two-year effort on this historic bill, and we are looking forward to helping our State's Investor Owned Utilities start implementing their storage projects.
-At the outset, we believe this will yield several utility-scale storage projects in the State and line up many more projects in the future.
+We believe this will yield several utility-scale storage projects in the State and line up many more projects in the future.